Gil-Frenkel/TSA/README.md

-# This is a repo is for projects dealing with Time Series Analysis and Data
+# This is a repo is for projects dealing with Time Series Analysis and Sequential Data